Blood Pressure Treatment to Reduce Risk of Dementia

 Researchers believe that toxins and byproducts accumulate in the perivascular spaces of your brain, contributing to the development of dementia.
 Your heartbeat drives pulsations in your cerebral arteries that help clear these toxins and byproducts.
 However, over time blood pressure can cause arteries to stiffen, interfering with the ability of the arteries to remove toxins and byproducts.

-But intensive blood pressure control appears to open a pathway in the brain to help rid toxins and byproducts from the perivascular spaces, reducing brain damage.
+Intensive blood pressure control appears to open a pathway in the brain to help rid toxins and byproducts from the perivascular spaces, reducing brain damage.
 Furthermore, intensive blood pressure control also may slow the accumulation of hyperintensities.
 More research is needed; in fact, researchers have already identified their next step as finding how perivascular spaces relate to cognition and cognitive decline.

-“The best advice I can give patients at this time is to work closely with your primary care doctor to prevent and control high blood pressure,” says Kaminetsky.
+“The best advice I can give patients at this time is to work closely with your primary care doctor to help prevent and control high blood pressure,” says Kaminetsky.
 “Follow a heart-healthy lifestyle, take medications as directed and monitor your blood pressure regularly.”